Swap to Maths or STEM or go back to all job sectors

 You'll usually need:

-The level 6 apprenticeship typically takes around 60 months to complete.
+The Level 6 apprenticeship takes around 5 years to complete.

-The level 7 apprenticeships are likely to have a higher entry criteria and typically take 30 months to complete.
+The Level 7 apprenticeships are likely to have a higher entry criteria and typically take 2 to 3 years.

 You'll usually need:

-You could start your career as a laboratory technician and train as a biologist by working and doing a relevant qualification at the same time.
+You could start as a laboratory technician and train as a biologist by working and studying for a relevant qualification at the same time.

-You could join the Royal Society of Biology for your professional career development.
+You could join the Royal Society of Biology for your professional development.

-You can find more details about careers, courses, training and research in biology from:the Royal Society of Biology; Into Biology; UK Research and Innovation (UKRI)
+You can find more details about careers, courses and training in biology from the Royal Society of Biology.

-With experience you could:become a manager; teach in schools, colleges or universities; go into science communication, such as media and scientific journalism; work freelance as a scientific consultant
+With experience you could:become a commercial research project manager; teach in schools, colleges or universities; work in science licensing, patent and trademark rights; advise organisations on policy as a freelance scientific consultant; go into science communication, such as media and scientific journalism

-If you work in academic research, you could also start to lead research projects and become a senior research fellow or professor.
+If you work in academic research, you could also lead projects and become a senior research fellow or professor.